ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

     page and scroll to the User-defined section, which allows you to add the variables.

-4. Add two variables: API key and the resource instance ID.
+4. Add two variables: one with the value of your access_key_id, using `AWS_SECRET_ACCESS_KEY` as the name of the key, and another with the secret access key, named `AWS_ACCESS_KEY_ID`.
 These variables and their respective values are what the app uses to authenticate to the {{site.data.keyword.cos_short}} instance when running on {{site.data.keyword.cloud_notm}} Platform (see figure below).
 When you finish with the entries, click Save, and {{site.data.keyword.cloud_notm}} Platform restarts the app.

 ![bluemix_env_var](https://cloud.githubusercontent.com/assets/19173079/24822607/07019ace-1bbc-11e7-9d71-db6d53d3dc7a.jpg)

-Head over to the {{site.data.keyword.cos_short}} portal for your service instance and add a bucket to contain your images.
-This scenario uses the bucket named web-images.
+Next, over at the {{site.data.keyword.cos_short}} portal for your service instance, add a bucket to contain your images.
+This scenario uses the bucket named `web-images`.

-## Developing a simple {{site.data.keyword.cos_full_notm}} Web Gallery
+## Customizing a Node.js {{site.data.keyword.cos_full_notm}} Image Gallery Web Application
 {: #tutorial-develop}

 Because this example uses an MVC architecture, adjusting the directory